nccshecodes/shecodes-2020/src/posts/2018-07-23/2018-07-23-tinker-tailor-first-time-conference-speaker.md

 Although I didn't _want_ to do this, I knew that at some point I would have to.
 Back when I was tinkering with code, learning from home, I wanted to find role models of people doing the same.
 Did older women successfully retrain and move across into tech?
 I looked for reassurance but the relatable role models I so desperately needed were sadly in very short supply.

-6 months into my job as a developer, I was offered training on [Giving Engaging Technical Talks][2].
+6 months into my job as a developer, I was offered training on 'Giving Engaging Technical Talks' run by Jenny Martin.
 My CTO Dylan suggested that I should be a speaker at [FullStack London][3] to put that training straight into practice.
 Now that I have my job, I always advocate for people to be visible and vocal no matter what stage of their career.
 Personally, seeing others who were and indeed _who are_ just like me, hearing about their challenges and experiences does make a difference.
 It was a good idea, how could I say no?

 ## Learning to speak